adhithyasash1/Audio-Disfluency-Restoration/README.md

-# Hindi Disfluency Restoration
+# Indic Disfluency Restoration

-Restore filler words (`हम्म`, `हाँ`, `उम्म`, `तो`, …) to *clean* Hindi transcripts using a Hindi-tuned Whisper-Large-V3 ASR model, sequence alignment, a position prior, and a trigram language model.
+Restore filler words (`हम्म`, `हाँ`, `उम्म`, `तो`, …) to *clean* Multilingual transcripts using a tuned Whisper-Large-V3 ASR model, sequence alignment, a position prior, and a trigram language model.

 This repository is the **source-only**, refactored version of the original Kaggle competition notebook.
 The pipeline is now a small Python package (`disfluency/`) with unit tests and a CLI; the original notebook is kept as the explanatory walkthrough.